Word 2016 for Windows (for Word for Mac 2016 instructions, go to the WebAIM site)

 - A Heading 2 is a major section heading, smaller than Heading 1

-Lower-degree headings should be contained within headings of the next highest degree.
-One should not skip heading levels, such as using a Heading 4 directly below Heading 2 content.
+Lower-degree headings should be contained within headings of the next highest degree; you should not skip heading levels, such as using a Heading 4 directly below Heading 2 content.

-If you want to edit the style of the heading, for instance using a bolder or bigger font, right-click (or Shift+F10) on the heading in the Styles section of the Home ribbon, then choose Modify:
+If you want to edit the style of the heading, for instance using a bolder or bigger font, right-click (or Shift+F10) on the heading in the Styles section of the Home ribbon and choose Modify.